Tatum, Allen lead No. 21 Duke past No. 20 Notre Dame 84-74

 After the Irish cut Duke's lead to six, Jones responded with a three-point play and scored five of the next seven points to push Duke ahead 63-50 with 9:34 left.

+''I thought we showed resiliency throughout this whole game,'' Capel said. ''Every time they made a run, we stepped up.''

-The Irish weren't done yet, running off 12 straight points to cut the lead to one with 6:25 to go, but again the Devils responded, with Allen hitting a 3-pointer and a pull-up jumper from atop the key.
+The Irish weren't done yet, reeling off 12 straight points to cut the lead to 63-62 with 6:25 to go, but again the Devils responded, with Allen hitting a 3-pointer and a pull-up jumper from atop the key.

-That sparked an 11-2 run that again pushed the Devils lead to double digits with 2:29 left.
+That sparked an 11-2 run that pushed the Devils lead back to double digits with 2:29 left.

+''Had we been able to get the lead, I thought we might come out of here with one, but they really did a good job keeping us at bay,'' Beachem said.

-Duke outscored the Irish 16-4 to end the first half and held them without a field goal for the final 8:41 to take a 12-point lead.
-Despite being loudly booed the entire game, Allen had 10 points before the break.
-No player off of either team's bench scored a point in the first half.
+Despite being loudly booed the entire game, Allen had 10 points before the break and hit all four of his free throws down the stretch.

 BIG PICTURE

-Duke: The Blue Devils picked up just their second win against the Irish in the seven games they've played since Notre Dame joined the ACC and have won three of four overall.
+Duke: The Blue Devils picked up just their second win against the Irish in the seven games they've played since Notre Dame joined the ACC.
+They have won three of four overall, including a win at Wake Forest on Saturday.

+''I thought our game plan was really good,'' Capel said. ''We played great at the end of the Wake Forest game, and I thought we had some carry over.''

 Notre Dame: After opening ACC play with five straight wins, the Irish are struggling, losing four of their last five, including a buzzer-beater at Georgia Tech on Saturday.